Stolen Purse, Lost Wallet? What to do, step-by-step

 1. Call your credit card and ATM card issuers.

-Request account number changes.
-Be sure to understand your options here.
 One option is to call and completely cancel all your cards.
 This is almost never the right choice.
 Canceling credit cards that have an outstanding balance, or canceling a whole set of credit cards can have a negative impact on your credit score.
-Also, if you simply cancel cards, this may incite Banks to maximize the interest rate on any outstanding balance.
-It is best to contact customer service for each debit or credit card by phone and clearly explain that your card has been lost or stolen, most Banks have plans in place to address this situation.
+Also, if you simply cancel cards, this may incite banks to maximize the interest rate on any outstanding balance.

 - Your hard copy or electronic statements contain the Phone numbers, or call toll free assistance 800-555-1212.